 Research has found that placing your baby to sleep on their back greatly reduces the risk of sudden and unexpected death in infancy (SUDI), which includes SIDS.
 This is because healthy babies placed on their back to sleep are less likely to choke on vomit than tummy sleeping infants.

-In fact, Red Nose’s Chief Midwife Jane Wiggill explains, placing your baby to sleep on their back will actually provide them with airway protection.
+In fact, Red Nose’s National Health Promotion Officer Dr Bec Thornton explains, placing your baby to sleep on their back will provide them with airway protection.

 “When a baby is sleeping on the back, the upper respiratory airways are positioned above the oesophagus, which is the tube that carries food from the mouth to the stomach,” she says.

 “Babies protect their airways by swallowing.
-Regurgitated milk from the oesophagus lies at the lowest level and can be easily swallowed.”
+When they are on their back and regurgitated milk from the oesophagus pools at the back of the throat and can be easily swallowed.”

 “It is actually difficult for the fluid to work against gravity and be pushed up and into the respiratory tract when babies are lying on their back.
 Hence, the risk of choking is reduced when baby is sleeping on the back.”